History & Mission

 The Authority is comprised of five board members appointed to represent the respective interests of the state of Michigan, the city of Detroit, and Wayne, Oakland and Macomb counties.
 The Authority has been widely heralded as southeastern Michigan's first major step towards true regional cooperation.

-The Authority is currently managing a major capital improvement project that will upgrade and increase the center's exhibit space, amenities and technological capacity.
-The project will assure the facility remains among the nation's most sought-after locations for major shows and conventions, including the North American International Auto Show.
+The Authority completed a major capital improvement project that upgraded and increased the center's exhibit space, amenities and technological capacity in 2017.
+The project assures the facility remains among the nation's most sought-after locations for major shows and conventions, including the North American International Auto Show, an event that has a contract with TCF Center through 2026.